1ezio/MIT_Hackathon2k19/README.md

 - The patient can login to view their past prescription reports.

 **_Note: There may be errors due to the aspect ratio of the device used.
-This software is especially made considering a Tablet of about 7"_**
+This software is especially made considering a Tablet of about 7 Also I am  not able to upload source code because of its larger size"_**